Bangladesh puts AI in driving seat to tackle Dhaka’s traffic gridlock

 But in April, Dhaka police linked traffic cameras to artificial intelligence software designed to automatically detect violations.

-“I am more careful now, with cameras installed in many different parts (of the city).”
+“I am more careful now, as cameras are installed in many different parts of the city.”

 ‘Getting results’